mlabs-haskell/hydra-auction-offchain/docs/optimizations-report.md

 ## Front-end Application

-TODO:
+The Hydra Auctions front-end application has been thoroughly examined for possible optimizations and clean-ups.
+We carried out most of our findings with detrimental effects on user or dev experience.
+Among them:
+* Minimize Blockfrost queries that slowed down pages and increased network and API usage.
+* Set sensible polling limits that previously were over-eager.
+* Cleanup leaking effect dependencies, a subtle bug that may affect the functioning of the application.
+* Update package dependencies and fix all building warnings.
+* Eliminate unused code paths.

 ## Off-chain Code: Querying Chain State

 Querying chain state is the most common bottleneck when executing off-chain code in dApps.
 Bearing this in mind, we opted for parameterized on-chain scripts.
 That way every auction gets its own unique contract, and this tremendously simplifies querying since auctions are isolated.
-This cuts down the amount of UTxO to filter, minimizes the number of network interactions with services like Blockfrost, and finally shortens the waiting time for the user.
+This cuts down the amount of UTxO to filter, minimizing the number of network interactions with services like Blockfrost, and finally shortens the waiting time for the user.
 This optimisation though comes at its toll - now we have to deploy a script for every auction, and this requires a separate transaction and locking up a